 Behavioral Biology Lab, 3201 Psychology Building

-The Behavioral Biology Lab is currently investigating invertebrates to better understand pharmacological and environmental factors that influence invertebrate cognition.
-We are studying the domestic house cricket (Acheta domestica) as an invertebrate model for both classical and operant learning experiments.
+The Behavioral Biology Lab is currently investigating invertebrates to better understand pharmacological and environmental factors that influence invertebrate behavior.
 These studies explore sensory processes and selective drug effects on behavior.
-We are also studying the habituation and sensitization on Eisenia hortensis (also known as the European nightcrawler).
+We are also studying habituation and sensitization processes on Eisenia hortensis (also known as the European nightcrawler) and Dugesisa tigrina (planaria).
 We plan to start running some other associative conditioning experiments too.
 Eventually we plan to examine the effects of drugs and environmental pollutants on their learning and behavior.
 Undergraduate research assistants will be needed to help run the learning trials and measure behavioral responses.
-If you are interested in learning more or participating in research plesae contact Dr. Browne at email@example.com or Dr. Rodefer at firstname.lastname@example.org.
+If you are interested in learning more or participating in research please contact Dr. Browne at firstname.lastname@example.org.

 Check out this article in the Bonfire: Hands-On Learning: VSU Student Gains Research Experience in New Behavioral Biology Lab

 Human Factors and Performance Laboratory, 3216 Psychology Building

 The Human Factors and Performance Laboratory is currently investigating the relationship of technology and human behavior across age.
 Current and future research includes experiments on changes in walking behaviors when texting, impact of caffeine on memory performance, and how technology distractions influences safety of decision making while driving in a driving simulator.
 If you are interested in volunteering in the lab please contact Dr. Chuck Talor at 249-4914 or email@example.com.

 Cognitive Neuroscience Lab, 3218 Psychology Building